Networking skills for young scientists

 - Kick Moors (Gast trainer / coach)

-- 6 hours in total (including preparation, attendance and reading)
+- The workload for this course amounts to 6 hours (including preparation, attendance and reading).

 Why this course?